tjcsl/ion/SETUP.md

 The master password for development environments is `notfish`.
 Login with your username or `admin` and the master password to use your dev environment as an Intranet administrator.

+### Kerberos Authentication

+To authenticate using Kerberos, connect to CSL VPN and then login using your CSL Kerberos credentials (same username and password as on production Ion).

 ## Setting up Files

 You can find a list of file systems at ``intranet/apps/files/models.py``.
 To add these systems so that they appear on the Files page, run the statements found in the file.
 A sample is shown below: